Bourne (franchise): Cast and characters

-Crew and other
+Additional production and crew details

 Production

 Director Doug Liman stated that he had been a fan of The Bourne Identity by Robert Ludlum since he read it in high school.
 Near the end of production of Liman's previous film Swingers, Liman decided to develop a film adaptation of the novel.
 After more than two years of securing rights to the book from Warner Brothers and a further year of screenplay development with screenwriter Tony Gilroy, the film went through two years of production.
 Liman approached a wide range of actors for the role of Bourne, including Russell Crowe and Sylvester Stallone, before he eventually cast Matt Damon.
 Liman found that Damon understood and appreciated that, though The Bourne Identity would have its share of action, the focus was primarily on character and plot.
 Production was difficult, with screenplay rewrites occurring throughout the entire filming and Liman constantly arguing with Universal's executives.
 The Bourne Identity was released in June 2002.

 Universal confirmed at a media conference in Los Angeles, California, that they have plans to release more Bourne films, despite Legacy being given mixed reviews by critics.
 In a December 2012 interview, Matt Damon revealed that he and Paul Greengrass are interested in returning for the next film.
 On November 8, 2013, Deadline reported that the fifth installment in the franchise will feature Renner's Cross, with Justin Lin directing.
 Andrew Baldwin was attached for the film's screenplay writing.
 On September 15, 2014, it was announced that Damon and Greengrass will indeed return for the next Bourne film, taking the release date, with Renner returning as Cross in a separate film, at a later date.
 In November 2014, Damon confirmed that he and Greengrass would return with a script from themselves and film editor Christopher Rouse.
 On May 23, 2015, Deadline reported that Alicia Vikander is in talks to star with Damon in the fifth film.
 In June 2015, Variety reported that Stiles will reprise her role as Nicky Parsons and Viggo Mortensen is in talks to appear in the film as an assassin who's tracking down Bourne.
 Deadline reported that Vikander is confirmed to appear in the film.
 On July 28, 2015, Tommy Lee Jones was cast in a role in the fifth film.
 On September 1, 2015, Variety reported that French actor Vincent Cassel is cast as the film's villain.